BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-rest/README.md

 ### Documentation

-To view the api documentation, open the `index.html` file inside of `apidocs/` in your browser.
+To view the api documentation, start the app and visit /api-documentation

 Place updates made to the api in `app/apidocs.js`.

-Follow the conventions in the file.

-Make sure apidoc is installed globally.
-If not run `npm i -g apidoc`.

-To update the documentation run `apidoc -i app/ -o apidocs/` and double check to make sure the docs have been updated.
+To update the documentation run `npm run update-docs`